A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Abstract

 \section{Abstract}

-In this paper, we propose a novel solution for the low-cost indoor localization and tracking problem using radio signal strength indicator, Inertial Measurement Unit (IMU), and magnetometer sensors available in smart handheld devices such as smartphones.
-The proposed algorithm does not require any sensor calibration and performs real-time.
-We develop a novel probabilistic IMU motion model as the proposal distribution of the sequential Monte-Carlo technique to track the device trajectory.
-Our algorithm can globally localize and track a device with \emph{a priori} unknown location, given an informative prior map of the Bluetooth Low Energy (BLE) beacons.
+In this paper, we develop a system for the low-cost indoor localization and tracking problem using radio signal strength indicator, Inertial Measurement Unit (IMU), and magnetometer sensors.
+We develop a novel and simplified probabilistic IMU motion model as the proposal distribution of the sequential Monte-Carlo technique to track the robot trajectory.
+Our algorithm can globally localize and track a robot with \emph{a priori} unknown location, given an informative prior map of the Bluetooth Low Energy (BLE) beacons.
 Also, we formulate the problem as an optimization problem that serves as the Back-end of the algorithm mentioned above (Front-end).
-Thus, by simultaneously solving for the device trajectory and the map of BLE beacons, we recover a continuous and smooth trajectory of the device, precise locations of the BLE beacons, and the time-varying IMU bias.
-The experimental results achieved using hardware show that through feeding back the optimized map and recovered IMU bias values to the Front-end, the overall system performance reaches to about $1.35 \m$ at the third quartile of the cumulative distribution function of the localization error over the experimental data.
+Thus, by simultaneously solving for the robot trajectory and the map of BLE beacons, we recover a continuous and smooth trajectory of the robot, corrected locations of the BLE beacons, and the time-varying IMU bias.
+The evaluations achieved using hardware show that through the proposed closed-loop system the localization performance can be improved; furthermore, the system becomes robust to the error in the map of beacons by feeding back the optimized map to the Front-end.